 Things to Know Before You Go to the Greenville Zoo

-In response to COVID-19, the zoo has implemented timed admission, which means you can reserve tickets in advance online.
+The Greenville Zoo has the option to reserve tickets in advance online.
 When you buy tickets, you have a 30-minute window in which to arrive.
 So, if you buy tickets for 1 pm, you need to be there by 1:30 pm.
 The cost of admission for kids between the ages of 3-12 is $9 and adult admission is $12.
 A $1 discount is offered to active and retired military families and seniors.
 Children under the age of 2 get in for free.

 If you decide to purchase a membership at the end of your visit like we did, you can swing by the ticket kiosk to have your day’s admission applied to your membership purchase.
 We got a household membership for $90, which seemed like a steal when I consider tickets for me and my two kids cost $30.
 Our membership has already paid for itself in less than 2 months.

-One of the things I like about the zoo is that if we go there earlier in the day or later in the day, parking is a breeze.
-There are several parking lots near the zoo and Cleveland Park.
-Parking is FREE.
+One of the things I like best is that if we go there earlier in the day or later in the day, parking is a breeze.
+There are several parking lots nearby and parking is FREE.

-If anyone in your group needs to rent some wheels for getting around the park, the zoo now rents single strollers, double strollers, wheelchairs, and electric scooters.
-These are available on a first-come, first-served basis and are available at the zoo entrance.
+If anyone in your group needs to rent some wheels for getting around the park, you can now rent single strollers, double strollers, wheelchairs, and electric scooters.
+These are available on a first-come, first-served basis and are available at the entrance.

 Nearby Attractions: Things to do Near the Greenville Zoo

-On average, a trip to the zoo will take your family about an hour to an hour and a half.
+On average, a zoo visit will take your family about an hour to an hour and a half.
 If you want to make a day of it, there are several attractions nearby.

-You can also pick up the Swamp Rabbit Trail at the zoo.
-Not too far from the zoo and accessible via the Swamp Rabbit Trail are two play areas for smaller kids: a play train area and a smaller playground near the Julie Valentine Monument.
+You can also pick up the Swamp Rabbit Trail.
+Not too far and accessible via the Swamp Rabbit Trail are two play areas for smaller kids: a play train area and a smaller playground near the Julie Valentine Monument.

 North along the Swamp Rabbit Trail are also the Major Rudolph Anderson Memorial plane and the Rock Quarry Garden.

-Of course, because the zoo is near downtown there are plenty of other family-friendly options close by, including Falls Park, the museums and library at Heritage Green, and all that downtown and Main Street has to offer.
+Of course, being near downtown there are plenty of other family-friendly options close by, including Falls Park, the museums and library at Heritage Green, and all that downtown and Main Street has to offer.

 What’s your family’s favorite Greenville Zoo animal?
-Has your family visited the zoo lately?
+Has your family visited lately?